 An appeal may be approved, denied or approved with conditions.
 Students who are granted an appeal will be placed on financial aid probation for ONE semester.
 At the conclusion of the next semester the student’s academic progress will be reviewed.
 If any modification is made to the academic plan during probation then student must re-appeal to regain eligibility.
 Students who do not meet SAP at that time will no longer be eligible for financial aid.

 Students are eligible for two (2) appeals of SAP suspension during the lifetime of enrollment at Spalding University and no two appeals can be for the same circumstances.
+Students whose appeals are denied have the option of paying tuition out of pocket at Spalding or attending another institution.
+Students may re-appeal a denial once they have demonstrated progress within the SAP standards as defined for Spalding for the equivalent of one full time semester.

 The Committee for Financial Aid Appeals shall consist of the Registrar, Dean of Enrollment Management, two staff members from the financial aid office and one student representative.
 Decision of the Committee is final.